Montessori Medical Partnership for Inclusion

 Join us as we create a community of

-support for the pediatric OT’s of Ghana.
+support for the pediatric OTs of Ghana.

-CoP- Ghana’s next meeting is scheduled for Saturday, October 26, 2024, 4 pm / GMT 7 pm EAT
+CoP- Ghana’s next meeting is tentatively scheduled for

 DONATE